No Longer Enslaved People

 Father,

 Yours, not because I earned it, but because you love me without conditions.
-In the moments when I forget that truth, when I feel like I have to prove myself at work, when I compare myself to others, when I lead from fear instead of faith, pull me back into Your presence.
+In the moments when I forget that truth, when I feel like I've to prove myself at work, when I compare myself to others, when I lead from fear instead of faith, pull me back into Your presence.

 Help me live from the freedom of being an heir, not from the pressure of being enough on my own.
-Teach me to lead my team, love my coworkers, and build what You've called me to make with the confidence that comes from knowing who I am in You.
+Teach me to lead my team, love my coworkers, and build what You've called me to make with the confidence that comes from knowing who I'm in You.
 Let that identity shape how I serve, how I speak, how I plan, and how I rest.

 May my business be more than success, may it be an overflow of my inheritance in You.